Introduction to Web Designer Portfolio

 1. It should have your best work

 Your online portfolio is only as strong as the weakest photo in it.
-In other words, you need to make sure that every element of your portfolio is your best work.
-If there is anything that is sub-par, remove it or update it to make it better.
+In other words, you must ensure that every element of your portfolio is your best work.
+If anything is sub-par, remove it or update it to improve it.
 Do not just assemble all your design work, good and bad.
 It is recommended to feature just around eight to 20 pieces in your portfolio.
 Some people may recommend more, others fewer, but nobody would tell you to put everything you’ve made in your portfolio.
 Curate your work for the best quality.

-A portfolio website would be incomplete without examples of past work, which is what most clients would want to see and gauge your skill levels with.
-Presenting your work in the right way can make a big different too.
-Lots of web designer present their work in a unique, impressive or creative way.
+A portfolio website would be incomplete without examples of past work, which most clients would want to see and gauge your skill levels with.
+Presenting your work in the right way can make a significant difference too.
+Many web designers present their work uniquely, impressively, or creatively.
 Sometimes, the method of presentation can overshadow the work itself, which is both good and bad.

-Curating your work to present only the best examples also makes sure that clients are not overwhelmed with too much to see.
-Most potential clients will not sit down and look through every design in any case, so what you display has to be selected for the biggest impact.
+Curating your work to present only the best examples also ensures clients are not overwhelmed with too much to see.
+Most potential clients will not sit down and look through every design, so what you display has to be selected for the most significant impact.

-If you perform different designs such as logos, business cars, blog themes and so on, it is a good idea to limit yourself to just a few best examples in each category instead of presenting one big collection of your work.
-Smaller and more selective portfolios are easier for visitors to peruse.
+Suppose you perform different designs such as logos, business cards, blog themes, etc. In that case, limiting yourself to just a few best examples in each category is a good idea instead of presenting one extensive collection of your work.
+Smaller and more selective portfolios are more accessible for visitors to peruse.

 2. There should variety

-While it’s important for your portfolio to have your best work, there should also be some variety to the collection being showcased to present your broad skill set.
+While your portfolio needs to have your best work, there should also be some variety to the collection being showcased to present your broad skill set.
 If you have a skill, your portfolio should flaunt it.
-Whether it is logo design, editorial design, or anything else.
-Showcase your variety of work and skills just like how you would include them on a resume.
-Your portfolio is literally a visual resume.
-If you are focused on a certain medium or skill set like typography, incorporate branding or layout design, you can still present a more diverse variety of designs to showcase your craftsmanship.
+Whether it is logo design, editorial design, or anything else, showcase your variety of work and talents just like how you would include them on a resume.
+Your portfolio is a visual resume.
+Suppose you are focused on a particular medium or skill set like typography, incorporating branding, or layout design.
+In that case, you can still present a more diverse variety of designs to showcase your craftsmanship.

 3. Clear communication

-A portfolio website should concisely and clearly communicate the services that are being provided and what you as a web designer have to offer to your clients.
-There are a lot of different design types and specializations, and not all clients will have a clear understanding of the services in offer.
-In fact, it is best to assume that every visitor is unclear about the services you are offering, and to create a website that clearly informs them of that.
-If your website does not communicate effectively, visitors are likely to get confused or disinterested.
+A portfolio website should concisely communicate the services provided and what you must offer your clients as a web designer.
+There are many different design types and specializations, and not all clients will clearly understand the services provided.
+It is best to assume that every visitor is unclear about your services and create a website that informs them of that.
+Visitors will likely get confused or disinterested if your website does not communicate effectively.
 Either way, you do not get work.

-On a similar note, you may face a decision about whether to include prices on your portfolio website.
+Similarly, you may decide whether to include prices on your portfolio website.
 It could be an hourly rate or based on the project.
-You may also choose not to disclose any price and ask for potential clients to personally reach out to you for a free quote.
+You may also choose not to disclose any price and ask potential clients to reach out to you for a free quote personally.
 There is no clear right or wrong here.
-Either way is fine, but make sure you communicate this clearly.
+Either way is acceptable, but make sure you communicate this.

-A major influence on a website’s communicability is how much information it provides.
-Portfolio websites need to have certain items stated and explained, but it is crucial to remove any excess to help the necessary information stand out more and make it easier for viewers to understand.
+How much information it provides significantly influences a website’s communicability.
+Portfolio websites need to have specific items stated and explained.
+Still, it is crucial to remove any excess to help the necessary information stand out more and make it easier for viewers to understand.

-The excess in question could mean any content or wordings, or even design elements.
-The best portfolio websites are actually quite minimal in their approach.
-The basics remain the same: services are listed out, qualifications are described, past work is presented and contact details are given.
-Excess elements that are not necessary can actually provide harmful.
-A lot of websites contain blogs, which is discussed later and is actually good, but most other content and excess element do little to attract new potential clients.
+The excess in question could mean content, wording, or design elements.
+The best portfolio websites are pretty minimal in their approach.
+The basics remain the same: services are listed, qualifications are described, past work is presented, and contact details are given.
+Excess elements that are not necessary can be harmful.
+Many websites contain blogs, which is discussed later and is good, but most other content and excess element do little to attract new potential clients.
 Keep a clean layout and only present relevant information.

 4. A sense of unity

-Now, your portfolio will have your best work and a wide variety of colors, styles and designs.
-Given this cocktail, your portfolio may end up looking like a confusing mix of styles and themes.
+Your portfolio will have your best work and various colors, styles, and designs.
+Given this cocktail, your portfolio may look like a confusing mix of styles and themes.
 Avoid this at all costs.
 Your online portfolio has to have a sense of unity.
-The work being presented and the style of presentation must flow well and complement each other.
-You need to build a portfolio website that looks good and also complements the work being presented.
-If you focus too much on the designs, you may end up compromising on the website’s overall quality.
-Present your most polished work on an equally polished website, and you will get more positive response from your clients.
+The work is presented, and the style must flow well and complement each other.
+You need to build a portfolio website that looks good and complements the proposed work.
+If you focus too much on the designs, you may compromise the website’s overall quality.
+Present your most polished work on an equally polished website, and you will get a more positive response from your clients.

 Portfolio websites can feature some of the most creative designs.
-Given that web design is a highly creative and artistic profession, your online portfolio should be a true representation of your skill and work.
+Since web design is a highly creative and artistic profession, your online portfolio should genuinely represent your skill and work.
 As such, you can take more creative liberties with your portfolio site without worrying about any possible negative results.
-In fact, clients would prefer to see all your originality and creativity, unhinged.
+Clients would prefer to see all your originality and creativity unhinged.

 5. A good platform

-A good-quality portfolio website is as important as the work being presented, and the website platform plays a big role in its final quality.
-You could go for a WYSIWYG editor like Dreamweaver, but lots of web designer choose a content management system (CMS) because it easier to use and set up, and has responsive templates.
-If you are a seasoned web designer, you could choose to create the entire website on your own, coding and all.
-Just choose what works best for you and what would be right for displaying your work.
+A good-quality portfolio website is as essential as the work presented, and the website platform plays a significant role in its final quality.
+You could go for a WYSIWYG editor like Dreamweaver.
+Still, many web designers choose a content management system (CMS) because it is easier to use and set up and has responsive templates.
+As a seasoned web designer, you could create the entire website independently, coding and all.
+Just choose what works best for you and what would be suitable for displaying your work.

 6. Responsive design